-We don't discriminate against any applicant for employment or any employee in any aspect of their employment at Xerox because of age, race, religion, sex, disability, sexual orientation, gender identity, military status, pregnancy, national origin, veteran status, other legally protected characteristic or basis, or any unlawful means.
+We never discriminate against applicants or employees because of age, race, religion, sex, disability, sexual orientation, gender identity, military status, pregnancy, national origin, veteran status, other legally protected characteristic or basis, or any unlawful means.

 Compensation is based on merit, degree of responsibility, the scope of the work, the impact the role has on the company and other work-related criteria.
 We comply with all laws governing fair employment and labor practices.